 On November 4, 2019, the Group and Everest have terminated the collaboration agreement with respect to the co-development and commercialization of TJ202 in Greater China.
 Upon the termination, Everest will not retain any rights or entitlements to develop or commercialize TJ202 or any economic interest in its commercialization.
 All intellectual property rights in respect of TJ202 arising from its development under the collaboration agreement are vested and owned by I-Mab, and the Group holds all intellectual property rights and have maximum flexibility to further develop, manufacture and commercialize TJ202 in Greater China.
 In consideration of the above arrangements, the board of directors of the Group has approved the issuance of a total value of US\$37.0 million of ordinary shares (the "CPP Shares") to Everest, representing Everest's historical contribution to the collaboration and the associated time cost.
 The CPP Shares will be issued concurrently with, and subject to, the completion of the Company's initial public offering within 180 days from termination of the collaboration agreement.
 The total value of US\$37.0 million was calculated based on the sum of (1) US\$33.7 million, which equals cumulative paid-in contributions historically made by Everest under the collaboration agreement; and (2) a negotiated US\$3.3 million time cost of the foregoing historical contribution in light of I-Mab's exclusive rights over the commercialization of TJ202 after this termination.
 The issuance of the CPP Shares was approved by I-Mab's existing shareholders on December 25, 2019.
 In the event that the initial public offering has not been completed within 180 days from the termination of the collaboration agreement, the Company will issue 4,762,751 ordinary shares (the "Subject Shares") to Everest on the 181st day.
-As a result of the aforementioned termination of the collaboration agreement with Everest, the Group derecognized the research and development funding received from Everest and recognized a liability that represented the ordinary shares to be issued to Everest, which was measured at fair value in accordance with ASC 480, and the difference of US\$3.3 million (equivalent to approximately RMB23.0 million) between the initial fair value of the liability and the carrying amount of research and development funding received was recognized as other expenses in the consolidated statements of comprehensive loss.
+As a result of the aforementioned termination of the collaboration agreement with Everest, the Group derecognized the research and development funding received from Everest and recognized a liability that represented the ordinary shares to be issued to Everest, which was measured at fair value in accordance with ASC 480, and the difference of US\$3.3 million (equivalent to approximately RMB23.0 million) between the initial fair value of the liability and the carrying amount of research and development funding received was recognized as other expenses in the consolidated statements of comprehensive loss for the year ended December 31, 2019.
+Upon the completion of the IPO in January 2020, the Group issued 6,078,571 ordinary shares to Everest.